gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

-Firstly, it is important to address McLaren's front corner upgrade, particularly in the wording.
-They say this upgrade was to "cope with the specific demands of this circuit."
-As previously noted, McLaren had a reputation of doing well at high downforce circuits that favor more aero balance.
-Coming to a circuit such as Monza, which is opposite, required more significant changes to the car design.
+Firstly, it is important to address McLaren's front corner upgrade was implemented for brake cooling.
+However, brake ducts are not just for maintain brake temperatures but play a role in tire temperatures, which in turn contributes to tire degredation rate.
+Below is a photo of McLaren's brake duct the weekend of the Italian GP.
+The